Microlocal Theory of Legendrian Links and Cluster Algebras: Diagrammatic Weave Calculus and Initial Cycles

 For a Type 3 column with a face $f$ containing a white lollipop, this is done as follows.
 Consider the two weave lines to the right of the bident where the cycle $\gamma_f$ propagates.
 By construction, these two weave lines intersect (to the right) at a unique hexagonal weave vertex of $\ww(\bG)$.
 In addition, the horizontal weave line entering from the left at this hexagonal vertex connects with an $\sf I$-cycle to the $s_1$-edge on the left of the bident where $\gamma_f$ starts.
 Therefore, we can consider the $\sf Y$-cycle $\wt\gamma_f$ which starts with this $s_1$-edge at the left, propagates to the left (as an $\sf I$-cycle) until the hexagonal vertex and then contains a unique $\sf Y$-vertex at the hexagonal vertex.
 Figure \ref{fig:homotopy of a bident} depicts both cycles $\gamma_f$, at the left of the first row, and $\wt\gamma_f$, at the left of the second row, in the case of the Type 3 elementary column draw in Figure \ref{fig:RulesCycles_Type3} (upper left).
-By considering the description of $\gamma_f$ via vertical slices -- as in Figure \ref{fig:RulesCycles_Type3_Bident} -- it is readily seen that $\gamma_f$ is homologous to $\wt \gamma_f$; alternatively, at the right of each row, Figure \ref{fig:RulesCycles_Type3_Bident} depcits the cycles in the spatial front and one can visualize the homology between $\gamma_f$ and $\wt \gamma_f$ there as well.
+By considering the description of $\gamma_f$ via vertical slices, it is readily seen that $\gamma_f$ is homologous to $\wt \gamma_f$.
 In consequence, in the case of a white lollipop we can consider the same weave $\ww'=\ww$ and have the naive absolute cycle $\gamma_f$ with a bident be homologous to the $\sf Y$-cycle $\wt \gamma_f$.

 For a Type 3 column $\bG$ with a black lollipop, the situation is similar, with the exception that a hexagonal vertex might not exist in $\ww(\bG)$ and thus the bident cannot readily be substituted by a $\sf Y$-cycle.
 Nevertheless, we can insert two consecutive hexagonal vertices with a candy twist -- Move I in Figure \ref{fig:ReidemeisterWeave} -- and then apply the same argument as above. \end{proof}